cephas2bn/RL_ASSIGNMENT_ONE/README.md

 - **Epsilon-Greedy with Decreasing Step Size** shows similar performance to the fixed step size variant but with slightly more variability.

 ## Conclusion
+The **gradient bandit algorithm** with alpha α=0.2 performs the best because this learning rate strikes an optimal balance between exploration and exploitation, ensuring stable and efficient updates to action preferences.
+This balance allows the algorithm to quickly identify and consistently select the optimal actions, maximizing average rewards and the percentage of optimal actions over time.

 The **Epsilon-Greedy with Fixed Step Size** algorithm demonstrates the most stable and favorable performance across different non-stationary conditions, making it the preferable choice for environments where adaptability is crucial.

 ________________________________________________________________________________________________________________________________